luketpeterson/summum-types/README.md

 }
 ```

-You can also pass `self` as an argument to variant-specialized methods.
+You can also pass `self` as an argument to variant-specific methods.
 Be warned, however, if the inner type of `self` doesn't agree with the method variant then the method will panic!

-Within a variant-specialized method, you can use `InnerT` in the function signature, for both arguments and the method return type.
+Within a variant-specific method, you can use `InnerT` in the function signature, for both arguments and the method return type.
 For example:

 ```rust
     //Within the `summum` invocation above...